-3. Put obstacles in your way.
+3. Put obstacles in the way.

 4. Don’t use tough love.

-The best personal remedy for procrastination might actually be self-forgiveness.
+The best personal remedy for procrastination might be self-forgiveness.
 One study of procrastinating students found those who forgave themselves after procrastinating on the first exam were less likely to delay studying for the second one.

 5. Learn to feel discomfort.

 Procrastinators tend to focus on making themselves feel happier at the expense of drawing insight from what makes them feel bad.

 This piece was first published on the now-retired ABC Active Memory site.

 About Dr Sarah